 Note that the academic calendar is different at our exchange schools: for example, while ETH's Autumn semester instruction runs mid-September through mid-December, the exam period is mid-January through mid-February.
 Spring courses at ETH run mid-February through the end of May, and Spring exams happen in August.
 View the full ETH academic calendar here.

 CSE must notify the UW Study Abroad Office of your nomination for an exchange abroad no later than March 1.
 Study Abroad will contact you direct about their requirements.
 CSE will also introduce you, via email, to our coordinators at ETH.
-Once you are have applied to and are accepted to ETH, you will receive information from their admissions office about housing and enrollment.
+Once you are have applied to and are accepted to ETH, you will receive information from the ETH admissions office about housing and enrollment.

 The ETH application is mostly a formality, but it will take some time to prepare.
 Applications must be submitted online by April 1, so begin early!
 The application requires a number of components, including a scanned copy of your official transcript.
-See more details below, and consult the ETH site for full details.
+See details below, and consult the ETH website for full details.
 We recommend you review the application requirements early, so you know what is required.

 The ETH exchange, like other exchanges at UW, operates under the Home Tuition Program: students continue to pay UW tuition but no tuition at the visiting school.
 In addition, students are required to concurrently enroll and pay a UW Study Abroad fee to maintain these benefits while away: